Operate machinery big and small, helping farmers to keep producing food for the world.

 Spraying crops to remove pests and encourage growth is an important job in agriculture.
 Training in the safe use of agri-chemicals, protective equipment and the various types of applicator (from backpacks to large spraying rigs) is available through formal NZQA training and Growsafe accreditation.

-Hands on taster course are available to get you ready for a career in rural contracting.
+Taster courses help get you ready for jobs in rural contracting.